 Iranian Beluga caviar might not be attainable in the West by traditional means, so if you can get a scoop of the good stuff, consider yourself lucky.

 It might be a slight step down from the legendary Beluga, but Iranian Ossetra caviar is still something to behold.
-The product originates from the species Acipenser Guldenstaedtii, better known as the Diamond, Russian, or Danube sturgeon.
+The product originates from the species Acipenser Gueldenstaedtii, better known as the Diamond sturgeon, Russian sturgeon, or Danube sturgeon.

 Once again, this fish is a heavy hitter, growing over 250 pounds and reproducing slowly.
 It’s considered a critically endangered species, factoring into the high price point of its caviar.